aangelopoulos/event_based_gaze_tracking/README.md

   the stimulus, again a small dot, smoothly moved across the screen at a fixed rate. 'st' stands for "stop."
 A large pause symbol was shown to users in-between 's' and 'p' stimuli, and before the experiment began.

-* Timestamp: (int) the time, in $\mu$s, at which the frame was captured, as reported by the internal clock of the DAVIS sensor.
+* Timestamp: (int) the time, in us, at which the frame was captured, as reported by the internal clock of the DAVIS sensor.
   Time starts when the sensor is turned on, and [clocks are synchronized between sensors using a sync connector](https://inivation.com/wp-content/uploads/2019/08/DAVIS346.pdf).
   Thus timestams are synchronized between both eyes, and with the corresponding .aerdat files.